Need a good reason to get out this winter and do some birdwatching?

 6. Feeder Activity:

-Fall and winter are the perfect seasons to attract birds to your backyard feeders.
+Fall and winter are the perfect seasons to attract birds to your types of backyard feeders.

 By providing food and water sources, you can observe a variety of species up close and personal, even from the comfort of your own home.